adnoctem/shopware/docs/CONTRIBUTING.md

 Closes #<pr number>
 ```

-Breaking Change section should start with the phrase "BREAKING CHANGE: " followed by a summary of the breaking change, a
+Breaking Change section should start with the phrase "BREAKING CHANGE: " followed by a summary of the breaking change,
-blank line, and a detailed description of the breaking change that also includes migration instructions.
+an empty line, and a detailed description of the breaking change that also includes migration instructions.

 Similarly, a Deprecation section should start with "DEPRECATED: " followed by a short description of what is deprecated,
-a blank line, and a detailed description of the deprecation that also mentions the recommended update path.
+an empty line, and a detailed description of the deprecation that also mentions the recommended update path.

 #### Revert commits